 At Coláiste Clavin, we have a Home School Community Liaison (HSCL) Scheme.
-The HSCL scheme builds vital links between the school and the home and strives to support parents in their role as the primary educators of their child(ren).
+The HSCL scheme builds vital links between the school and the home and we strive to support parents in their role as the primary educators of their child(ren).

 HSCL Parent Courses & Events: September-December 2017